Where do babies on television come from?

 Often, though, productions look for babies that haven’t even been born yet.
 Well, babies born before well before their due date.
 “If a show wants a birthing scene, they always want babies as small as they possibly can.
 Because on TV you can have an eight-pound baby that looks ten pounds,” explains McPhee.

 “What a show will say is ‘we’re looking for newborns or twins’.
-And that’s because twins are more likely to be premature [on average by three weeks, with triplets seven weeks early].”
+Because twins are more likely to be premature [on average by three weeks, with triplets seven weeks early].”

 So, to extend filming times with a child, shows often employ a twin tag-teaming strategy where multiple babies portray the same character, with the tots swapped between shots.